J.D. Davis Preview, Player Props: Giants vs. Reds

 J.D.
 Davis At The Plate

-- Davis has an RBI in 36 of 119 games this year, with multiple RBI in 13 of them.
-He has also driven home three or more of his team's runs in seven contests.
+- In 30.0% of his games this season, Davis has picked up at least one RBI.
+In 13 of those games (10.8%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in seven contests.

-- He has scored in 41 games this season (34.5%), including multiple runs in six games.
+- He has scored in 42 of 120 games this year, and more than once 6 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.